English HKSI Paper 2 Topic 1

 -

-1 pointsQID10:Which system or philosophy of regulations is adopted by the SFC to regulate securities and futures markets?
+1 pointsQID10:Which approach to regulation is adopted by the SFC to regulate securities and futures markets?

 Correct